 Citi SMRT Card is great for young professionals on a budget as it offers 5% rebates on fast food dining, groceries and cinemas, 3% for online spend, and 2% on health and beauty with no minimum spend requirement.
 The card has EZ-Link functionality and earns 2% rebate on Top-Ups.
 However, eligible merchants are limited and may not support family-oriented lifestyles.
 Those seeking rewards essentials like recurring bills might prefer OCBC 365 Card instead.

 OCBC 365 Card v.
 Citi Cash Back Card

-Citi Cash Back Card maximises cashback for average consumers who spend on food and transport.
-Cardholders earn 8% cashback on dining, groceries, petrol, and Grab rides, up to S$100/month, after a S$888 minimum spend.
+Citi Cash Back Card maximises cashback for average consumers who spend on food and petrol.
+Cardholders earn 8% cashback on dining, groceries, and petrol, up to S$75/month, after a S$888 minimum spend.
 While rates are high, categories are fairly limited.
 Consumers looking for an everyday card to reward diversified spend might instead prefer OCBC 365 Card.